 Are you an early career researcher within the field of vision research?
-If so, you’ll want to find out more about Visual Cognition, a versatile, pioneering journal which can help you to get your research published and make your impact on the understanding of human visual cognition.
+If so, you’ll want to find out more about Visual Cognition, a versatile, pioneering journal which can help you to make your impact on the understanding of human visual cognition.

 The journal has a constructive peer review process to support researchers who are at the beginning of their academic career, in addition to sponsoring OPAM, a major event within the field for and by graduate students.